 Other Factors That Raise Oxalate Levels in the Body

-Aside from leafy greens, chocolate, and other high oxalate foods, it is possible to have high oxalate levels from other causes, including:
+Aside from leafy greens, chocolate, and other high oxalate foods, it is possible to have exposure from other causes, including:

 - Genetic conditions that increase oxalate production or reduce oxalate breakdowns